- Addressing the cost of living

 Code of Ethics

-ASES and the Service Excellence Team follow a strict code of ethics.
+ASES External Assessors and the ASES Team follow a strict code of ethics.

 We respect a service user’s right to be or not to be involved and their right to confidentiality and privacy regarding their decisions.

 We promote complaint mechanisms to service providers and participating service users.

 - ensuring that people with disability and their support persons receive timely, detailed information about the External Assessment process

 - promoting their participation and authority in roles where their input and feedback is valued and used in a positive and constructive manner